1st Law: ‘High élanocyte count utilisers can deflect any energetic attacks from anyone of a lower count or status.’

 Anton’s eyes much like Gothalia’s narrowed.
 “Are you sure about that Garret?”
-Anton questioned, eyeing the man.
-His question caused the Peacekeeper to halt and his expression to shift into one of confusion and uncertainty.
-“Last time I checked that bag has your family crest on it.
+Anton questioned, shrewdly eyeing him.
+His question caused the Peacekeepers to halt and their expressions to shift into one of confusion, uncertainty and hesitation.
+“Last time I checked, that bag has your family crest on it.
 As if a member of the Valdis clan would ever take money from one of the poorest aristocratic families.
 We may be ‘demons’ as you call us, but we do not need to take money from anyone.
 Let alone you lot.”

 “What did you say?”
 Garret growled.

 “I don’t see any crime being committed.”
-The Peacekeepers concluded.
+The highest ranking Peacekeeper concluded.
 “So, I don’t see any reason to be here.
 Move out.”
 He ordered his men.
 Swiftly, they turned their heel and walked away.

 “But they—” Maximus declared.